publishpress/PublishPress-Planner/src/readme.txt

 * Improved responsive support for content overview page;
 * Improved editorial comments layout;
 * Improved users and user groups layout;
+* Changed the label of the setting for the notification module adjusting to the new notification workflows;

 = [1.6.1] - 2017-07-27 =